ygadhave/portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

 Yashwant Gadhave is an undergraduate teaching assistant at Arizona State University.
 He has experience and interst in working on data wranging techniques using neuro-symbolic approaches.
 Yashwant is primarily advised by Dr. Millman with his research on digital designing circuit.
-He will get his bachelor’s degree from Arizona State University (ASU) in Computer Science by 2025.
+He will get his bachelor’s degree from Arizona State University - Tempe, in Computer Science by 2025.

-Outside of work, Yashwant enjoys playing chess and travelling places.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.